Limits and possibilities of refractive index in atomic systems: Limits of linear index of refraction

-This means that the susceptibility from each transition depends on additional parameters such as Rabi frequencies and dipole matrix elements from another transition, which can affect the refractive index experienced by a field.
-For example, the frequency of $\mathbf{E_2}$ could affect the index experienced by $\mathbf{E_1}$ through the dipole moment of the $\ket{3}-\ket{2}$ transition.
-Varying these parameters in general also changes $\rho_{21}$ and $\rho_{12}$, which can be prevented in a four-level system, as discussed in the next section.
+This means that the susceptibility depends on additional parameters such as the Rabi frequency and dipole matrix elements from another transition, which affects its refractive index.
+Varying these parameters in general also changes $\rho_{ca}$, which can be prevented in a four-level system, as discussed in the next section.

-However, we find that the coherences $\rho_{21}$ and $\rho_{12}$ depend on at least second order in the fields.
-Therefore, the cross-coupling does not affect the refractive index when only the linear parts of the dispersion are considered for both fields.